Stay safe from pension fraud

 Make sure you have a full postal address and landline telephone number for them, and do your best to verify both are genuine.
 If all you have is a website, mobile number and/or PO box address, be very suspicious.
 It’s also a bad sign if you find it hard to call a firm back for any reason.

 The scheme they are offering sounds convoluted or exclusive

 Most genuine investments are surprisingly straightforward.
 If someone offers you surprisingly high returns, tax ‘loopholes’ or special overseas investments, be extremely wary.
 Similarly, don’t put all your eggs in one basket – a genuine adviser will always recommend diversifying your portfolio.

 A scam will often be disguised under phrases such a ‘pension loans’, ‘upfront cash’, ‘one-off pension investments’ or ‘free pension reviews’.
 Genuine financial advisers do offer free pension checks – you can find them here.
 However, all advisers found through unbiased.co.uk are regulated by the FCA, so be sure to confirm your adviser is FCA regulated if you found them via any other source.
 Generally, avoid any offer that sounds too good to be true – you will almost certainly lose money, not gain it.

 Finally, there is always the possibility of encountering a scam that no-one has seen before.
+You can find more anti-fraud tips at the UK Care Guide.
 The best protection against being caught out by a new fraud is only ever to use an FCA-regulated financial adviser whom you have engaged yourself.